jackyhung/consumer-dispatcher/README.md

 It can work with all http-based interfaces written in any language.

 [The NetCircle](www.thenetcircle.com) has been using it for more than 18 months.
-It helps us to consume more than 6 million jobs per day with around 25M memory and 2%cpu usage.
+It helps us to consume more than 6 million(the amount depends on your businsess type.
+Consumer Dispatcher wont be your bottleneck) jobs per day with around 25M memory and 2%cpu usage.

 ## Links